-In Stage 5, Enrichment classes will be created to support academic achievement.
+In Stages 4 & 5, Enrichment classes will be created to support academic achievement.
+The Stage 4 classes focus on literacy, numeracy and subject skill development to support their transition to Stage 5 with a solid depth of understanding across key learning areas.
 The Stage 5 classes will have a focus on student skills with a view to support student transition to their Higher School Certificate Pattern of Study.

-Within these HUBs and Classes, students will engage in differentiated assessment tasks and enrichment opportunities to further their academic skills and achievement.
+Within these classes, students will engage in differentiated assessment tasks and enrichment opportunities to further their academic skills and achievement.